12 September 2024

 Data control and governance within ad tech platforms

 Why hasn’t there been more conversation around data control and governance within ad tech platforms?
 Let’s be honest, it’s not a convenient conversation.
 The amount of money that has been made arbitraging data and inventory in the advertising ecosystem is mind boggling.
-On the client’s side, they either don’t want to think about or don’t believe they have the capacity to consider it and then makes the recommended changes.
+On the client’s side there’s complexity that they either don’t want to think about or don’t believe they have the capacity to consider and change.

 However, there are a number of options, and with the impending privacy changes a lot of questions are being raised.
 These conversations have also cast an eye on what has been going on across the openweb over the last decade-plus, with a particular focus on data brokerage and the current supply chain, that is murky at best.